Effective Listening Skills Inventory for Investigative Interviews: A Virtual Pre-Summit at the 2021 Global TapRooT® Summit

 Often, evidence collection procedures start with witness statements and interviews that guide the investigator to other types of evidence to collect.
 However, an investigative interview can be a difficult task because of the emotional stress faced by a witness.

 The TapRooT® 12-Step Interviewing Process is a proven, systematic approach that will improve investigation interviews.
 Productive interviews help investigators collect the quality and quantity of information necessary to determine root causes and prevent future incidents.

-Enroll in the TapRooT® Evidence Collection and Investigation Interviewing Training Course, offered at the 2021 Global TapRooT® Summit
+Enroll in the TapRooT® Evidence Collection and Investigation Interviewing Training Course, offered virtually at the 2021 Global TapRooT® Summit

 You may also request TapRooT® to teach this course to your company on-site, simultaneously training a significant number of team members in a 1-day or 2-day course.